KappuchinoSWR/iata-code-to-distance-ai-comment-test/README.md

 1. Clone or download repo
 2. Cd into repo
 3. `pip install .`
-4. try it `flight-distance --help"
+4. try it: `flight-distance --help`

 # Use